 In Government Information Services (GIS) at the Department of Internal Affairs (DIA), we’ve reviewed the pilot of the Government Online Engagement Service (GOES) consultations that were hosted on Govt.nz.
 The review looked at what worked for agencies, where there were gaps, and what we need to do next.

 This is part of our work with the State Services Commission on the Open Government Partnership (OGP).
 The OGP seeks greater civic participation to enable openness, transparency and accountability in government.
-We’re responsible for Milestone 1 of Commitment 5 of the OGP National Action Plan 2016–18, which looks to “improve government’s access to, and use of, digital public engagement tools” by June 2018.
+We’re responsible for Milestone 1 of Commitment 5 (PDF 580KB) of the OGP National Action Plan 2016–18, which looks to “improve government’s access to, and use of, digital public engagement tools” by June 2018.

 What agencies liked about GOES